TEAMMATES/teammates/docs/process.md

    * **All affected tests are passing** on your dev server.<br>
      You are more than welcome to also ensure that all tests are passing on your dev server.
    * **Staging-tested (if need be)**: If your new code might behave differently on a remote server than how it behaves on the dev server, ensure that the affected tests are passing against the updated app running on your own GAE staging server.
    * **No unrelated changes** are introduced in the branch.
 This includes unnecessary formatting changes.
    * All changes or additions to functional code are **accompanied by changes or additions in tests**, even if they are absent before.
    * All new public APIs (methods, classes) are **documented with header comments**.
    * **Documentations are updated** when necessary, particularly when there are changes or additions to software design as well as user-facing features.
-      * [MarkBind](https://markbind.org/) is used for documentation.
+[MarkBind](https://markbind.org/) is used for developer documentation.
 Refer to [this guide](documentation.md) to understand how to use it.

 1. Push your branch to your fork, or to the main repo only if necessary.
    ```sh